mautic/user-documentation/docs/contributing/contributing.rst

 - **README.md**: this file introduces and describes the repository, but does not contain any product documentation.
 - **docs**: this folder contains folders for each section in the Mautic user guide.
 - **docs/links**: this folder contains a file for each external link used in this repository
 - **styleguide**: the style guide contains rules and guidelines for for submitting content with a consistent tone, voice, and messaging across the Mautic user documentation.
-We encourage you to read the :doc:`/contributing/mautic_style_guide`
+We encourage you to read the :doc:`/contributing/mautic_style_guide` .
-- **index.rst**: this file serves as a home page for the documentation, including references to all other pages in the documentation
+- **index.rst**: this file serves as a home page for the documentation, including references to all other pages in the documentation.
-- **requirement.txt**: this file contains all the packages and dependencies requirements you need to have installed
+- **requirement.txt**: this file contains all the packages and dependencies requirements you need to have installed.

 Finding an Issue
 ****************

-You can familiarize yourself with the Mautic contribution process by reviewing the list of **good first issues**, earmarked for new contributors on the :xref:`Mautic Docs issues` section.
+You can familiarize yourself with the Mautic contribution process by reviewing the list of **issues** on the :xref:`Mautic Docs issues` section.
 These issues have a relatively limited scope.

-After you have selected an issue on the [Mautic Documentation Issues][doc-issues] page, follow the below steps:
+After you have selected an issue on the :xref:`Mautic Docs issues` page, follow the below steps:
  1. Add a comment indicating that you would like to own the ticket.
 This is to avoid conflicts with others also working on the issue.
  2. After a Mautic administrator assigns you the issue, you can modify files and track changes on GitHub using command line utility, your web browser, GitHub Desktop, or Gitpod.
-<br>For more information on how to contribute using GitHub, refer to the [Contributing Changes](#contributing-changes) section.
- 1. Submit a pull request, and share it with a Mautic administrator to review your changes.
+ 3. Submit a pull request, and the Mautic administrator will review your changes.

 Creating an Issue or Proposing Changes
 *************************************

-For reporting an issue or proposing a change, follow these steps:
+You can create an issue or propose changes by following these steps:
 1. Create a new GitHub issue associated with the relevant repository and propose your change there.
 Be sure to include implementation details and the rationale for the proposed change.
-2. The submitted issue will automatically have the 🚦 status: awaiting triage label applied.
-Wait for a Mautic administrator to evaluate your issue.
+2. The submitted issue will be reviewed by the Mautic administrator.
-1. If the Mautic administator approves the issue and removes the 🚦 status: awaiting triage label, you may start working on the task as described above in the "Contributing to an Issue" section.
+3. If the Mautic administator approves the issue you may start working on the task

-Contributing Changes
+Different Methods of Contributing Changes
-********************
+****************************************

-This section explains how you can create pull request to submit changes and collaborate using Git, web browser, GitHub Desktop, or Gitpod.
+This section explains the different methods you can use to create pull request to submit changes and collaborate.

 Using Git on the Command Line
 *****************************

-Using Git, you can clone the Mautic user documentation repository on your machine, and edit the documents locally.
+Using Git, you'll need to fork  this :xref:`Mautic GitHub User Documentation` repository and clone the Mautic user documentation repository on your machine to edit the documents locally.
 Changes are proposed in a branch, which ensures that the default branch only contains finished and approved work.
 The changes can then be commited for tracking, and submitted as a PR link with Mautic reviewers.

 Git requires a GitHub user account, a terminal running bash, and a computer with Git installed and configured.
 If you want to work with Git locally, without using the command line, you can work with the :ref:`GitHub Desktop<Using GitHub Desktop>` client.
 Alternatively, you can also install GitHub CLI to use GitHub from the command line.
 For more information, visit the :xref:`GitHub CLI` page.